oobianom/PK.PD.ui/README.md

-# nonmem.ui
+# slots
-User Interface for PK PD modeling
+graph and table slots for R